 - Foods with a glycemic index 55 or less cause a slow spike in blood sugar levels.

-Having more knowledge of the glycemic index of food and how it raises blood sugar, many people ask, does cashews or almonds have a higher glycemic index?
+Having more knowledge of the glycemic index of food and how it raises blood sugar, many people ask, which one has a higher glycemic index?

 Almonds have a lower glycemic index than cashews although both are considered low glycemic foods.
 Almonds fall into the low glycemic index with a GI of zero.
 Cashews have a GI of 22.